Ginger & Turmeric for Inflammation: A Beginner’s Guide to Natural Joint Support

 Frequently Asked Questions

-Can I take ginger and turmeric every day?
+Q4.
+Can I take ginger and turmeric shots every day?

-What’s the best way to take ginger and turmeric together?
+Q5.
+What is the best time to take ginger and turmeric shots?

 Further Reading